saqibkh/longhorn/schnorr/README.md

             if Q is the same as R, signature is valid

 Bellare-Neven (BN):
-    Generalize schnorr for multiple keys
+    Generalize schnorr for multiple keys.
-    Aggregates signatures
+    Aggregates signatures.
     In bitcoin currently, each signature has to be send seperately, so you have seperate (R,s) for every single pubkey.
     We can aggregate and have a single (R,s)

     Signature:
         Pi = ei*G